 The Council has the discretion to pay an additional amount in excess of the statutory redundancy payment.
 At the time of writing this policy the council will award an amount equivalent to half the statutory redundancy payment.
 This award is made to all employees who are entitled to receive a redundancy payment.
 There is no legal requirement for the council to make such an award and does not form part of employees' terms and conditions.
 The severance arrangement is subject to review and may be amended or suspended in the future.

-The current criterion is that severance will only be payable where the redundant employee meets the following 3 criteria:
+The current criterion is that severance will be payable only where the redundant employee meets the following 3 criteria:

-- 1. Performance has been satisfactory the current appraisal will be used to assess this.
+1. Performance has been satisfactory - the current appraisal will be used to assess this.

-- 2. Attendance has been satisfactory the following exclusions will be made from records (where clearly notified with supporting medical evidence):
+2. Attendance has been satisfactory - the following exclusions will be made from records (where clearly notified with supporting medical evidence):

 - 1. Maternity/paternity related absence

 - 2. Industrial injuries

 - 3. Work related stress

 - 4. Disability related absence

 - 5. Special leave (including jury service)

-One off longer term absences e.g. broken leg should be considered favourably if the underlying attendance record is satisfactory (an average of 7 days per person per year).
+One off longer term absences e.g. broken leg should be considered favourably if the underlying attendance record is satisfactory (an average of 8 days per person in a rolling 12 month period).

-3. There are no unexpired disciplinary warnings
+3. There are no live disciplinary warnings